CASE FILE #BLPD-1954-03-08-001

 Competency Hearing

-Court rules Constance competent to stand trial for the murders of her three children.
+Court rules Constance competent to stand trial for the murders.

 Jan 18, 1967